tractor/tractor-website/PNT-tutorial.md

 As with the heuristic approach to NT, the probabilistic approach requires some [fully preprocessed](diffusion-processing.html) diffusion MR data and a [reference tract](reference-tracts.html) representing the pathway we wish to segment in those data.

 In addition, however, PNT makes use of a *matching model*, which must be "trained" from the data.
 The model captures information about the typical deviations that acceptable tract segmentations make from the reference tract.
 The easiest way to create the model is to use the `pnt-em` script, which uses a single data set and fits the model while simultaneously finding suitable tracts.
-This approach, which is described in Ref.
-(2) and was introduced in TractoR version 1.0.0, is now the recommended one for most purposes.
+This approach, which is described in [Ref.
+(2)](#references) and was introduced in TractoR version 1.0.0, is now the recommended one for most purposes.
 It also requires less work from the user than the alternative, which is to split your data set into a training set and a testing set, and use `pnt-train` and `pnt-eval`, respectively, to first train the model and then use it for tract matching.

 Whether `pnt-train` and `pnt-eval` or `pnt-em` are used to produce results, the results themselves take essentially the same form.
 Both routes are outlined below.

 ## Training and segmenting in one step

 Using a so-called "unsupervised" approach, the matching model can be trained and applied iteratively using a single data set.
 The `pnt-em` experiment script is available to perform this function.
-We begin by creating a design file, which tells TractoR where to find our data, and sets the tract of interest.
+We begin by creating a [design file](HNT-tutorial.html#using-a-design-file), which tells TractoR where to find our data, and sets the tract of interest.
 For this tutorial we assume the data are in subdirectories of /data.
-The design file, `design.yaml`, will therefore look something like this:
+The design file, "design.yaml", will therefore look something like this:

     TractName: genu
-    SessionList: [ /data/subject1,
-                   /data/subject2 ]
+    Session: [ /data/subject1, /data/subject2 ]
     SearchWidth: 7
     DatasetName: genu_data
     ResultsName: genu_results